tokenika/tokenika.github.io/WarsawBlock.md

   This is what industry actually requires and this is what blockchain technology gives us today.
 There's a huge gap between what we can do and what we need to be able to do.

   If we look at Bitcoin or Ethereum, the only way to tackle this issue boils down to relying on a second layer of transaction processing: Lightening Network for Bitcoin and Raiden for Ethereum.
+Those solutions are based on so called state channels: you make a series of off-chain transactions and when you're done you settle them on-chain.
 Is it any good?
 Well, kind of.
-Those solutions are based on so called state channels: you make a series of off-chain transactions and when you're done you settle them on-chain.
-So it's best suited for recurrent payments between the same parties.
-And it doesn't handle smart-contracts.
+Firstly, it doesn't handle smart-contracts.
+Secondly, there are lots of unverified assumptions involved.
+Even if it is used on a massive scale, we'll end up with a couple of large hubs monopolizing the whole thing.
+Anyway, my bet is it's not going to be practical due to UX issues: imagine an unsophisticated user having to manage all the complexity involved: opening a channel, making sure he has enough funds frozen on that channel, etc.

   Ethereum also has a scaling solution called Plasma, which is basically a hierarchy of blockchains.
-It's like a parent-child relationship: the parent blockchain acts a source of truth for the child blockchain.
-There are two major problems with this approach: it's still just at a proof-of-concept stage and it's inherently less secure.
+It's like a parent-child relationship: the parent blockchain acts as a source of truth for the child blockchain.
+It's still just a proof-of-concept (which means it's several years away), but even when it comes into existence there are two major problems with this approach: firstly, using sub-blockchains is inherently less secure, and secondly, who is going to run all those tiny blockchains?
+Surely it's going to gravitate to a couple of large players utilizing economy of scale, which in my view kills the purpose of the whole thing.

 - #### High & unpredictable transaction fees